Poland in talks with Chinese buyers over LOT airline stake

-WARSAW Poland is in talks with potential investors from China over selling a stake in the state airline LOT [LOT.UL], Deputy Prime Minister Mateusz Morawiecki said on Wednesday.
+WARSAW Aug 3 Poland is in talks with potential investors from China over selling a stake in the state airline LOT, Deputy Prime Minister Mateusz Morawiecki said on Wednesday.

 "LOT is our national carrier, which we are trying to save no matter the cost.
 It is deeply in debt," Morawiecki told state news agency PAP on Wednesday, adding that without a national carrier Poland would become a more peripheral country.